daviddekleer/EasyMIDI/README.rst

 **Installation**
 ================

 EasyMIDI is only compatible with Python3.
-If you have `setuptools` for Python 3, you can install the package by running `python3 setup.py install` (use `sudo python3 setup.py install` on Linux or `python3 setup.py install --user`).
-TODO PyPI - pip install support
+The recommended way of installing is to use :code:`pip install EasyMIDI`.
+You can also install the package by running :code:`python3 setup.py install`.

 **Documentation**
 =================